Pate’s physical therapy program focuses on restoring mobility and physical function to patients with brain injuries.

 - Return to work evaluations- analysis of the work environment and specific job tasks

-- Assessment on return to driving (we offer driving rehabilitation (website info)
+- Collaboration on the assessment of skills for return to driving (we offer driving rehabilitation)

 - Public transportation training